survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 npm i eslint --save-dev
 ```

-This will add ESLint and the loader we want to use as our project development dependencies.
+This will add ESLint as our project development dependency.
 Next, we'll need to do some configuration so we can run ESLint easily through npm.
 I am using the `test` namespace to signify it's a testing related task.
 I am also enabling caching to improve performance on subsequent runs.
 Add the following:

 **package.json**